andysalerno/llm-at-home/README.md

 A Docker Compose file exists to easily launch the services, or to see how they can be manually started.

+These are the top-level services:

+- **AgentFlow**: A framework for building Agents in c# in a purely composable way.
+Eventually will be rewritten in Rust, like Infer.
+- **Infer**: A service in Rust for adding function calling and templating on top of a local LLM.

+All other projects are libraries or services that support the functionality of those two.

 ## agentflow (new)

 This is a c# project which consists of a framework for building AI agents.